Current Risk Assessment

-Vonovia’s strategy is described in the Strategy section.
+Vonovia’s strategy is described in the chapter “Fundamental Information About the Group”.
 Based on this strategy, the Management Board has not identified any significant or acutely threatening risks, let alone risks that could pose a threat to the company’s survival.

-Overall, six risks, none of which have a material impact on Vonovia’s business development, have been identified in this risk category.
+Overall, nine (2019: six) risks, none of which have a material impact on Vonovia’s business development, have been identified in this risk category.
 These relate, in particular, to the strategy of making acquisitions when the right opportunities present themselves and the strategy of developing new fields of business.

 Risks Related to Regulatory Environment & Overall Statutory Framework

 The statutory provisions setting rent levels are highly relevant to Vonovia’s business development.
 The rent regulation initiatives, for example, give rise to specific risks.
 The “Act on the Revision of Statutory Provisions on Rent Limitation” passed by the Berlin State Government could have an impact on rent regulation at nationwide level.
 While this risk would have a very substantial impact on Vonovia, we consider it to be very improbable.